Kenya Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of East African Community member states can enter Kenya without a visa or eTA
+Citizens of East African Community member states and a few other African countries

 Arrival Process